S&S Sports Power, Inc. was founded with the creation of the first pneumatic launch tower known as “Space Shot”

 2014

-S&S completes and moves into it’s new “State of the Art” manufacturing, design and administrative building.
+S&S completed and moved into its new state-of-the-art manufacturing, design, and administrative building.

 2018

-S&S completes record-breaking Steel Curtain roller coaster at Kennywood which is later awarded the 2019 Golden Ticket Best New Roller Coaster award.
+S&S completed the record-breaking Steel Curtain roller coaster at Kennywood Park.
+Steel Curtain was later awarded the 2019 Golden Ticket Best New Roller Coaster award.